February 2022 Michigan Bar Exam Recap

 However, some of the subjects deviated from tradition in a less favorable way!
 Personal Property is historically one of the most straightforward questions.
 There are few issues they test and the questions themselves are rarely that hard.
 While this question did test one of the traditional issues, we found it much more difficult than usual!
 The Partnership issues were surprising as well, among others that weren’t frequent essay topics.

 Lastly, we wanted to highlight the current events twist in the Workers’ Compensation question!
 Many of us can relate to the thought of tripping over children’s toys (or pets, or your partner’s belongings, etc.) while “at work” during the pandemic.
 The Examiners brought creativity with this question, and while the law to be applied was very basic, it likely led to many thoughtful arguments from examinees!

 If you struggled with this exam – whether you struggled with timing, or didn’t write what your classmates wrote – you are not alone!
 Many examinees have these challenges.
 Also remember that if you struggled with a question, others probably did too.
 You will be graded in that light.
 Even if you got an answer “wrong” you will not get a 0 for the question as long as you wrote something.

 Finally, know that it’s over.
 There’s nothing you can do about it now, and you can’t change anything that you wrote.
 Please don’t dwell on your responses!
-Do your best to put the bar exam out of your mind for a few months – you deserve a break!
+Do your best to put the bar exam out of your mind for a little longer– you deserve a break!